feichao93/temme/readme.md

 ## Multiple Selectors at Top-Level

 Temme supports multiple selectors at top-level like in children selectors.
 Every selector should end with a semicolon.
-But if the selector ends with curly brace  , then the semicolon is optional. [example][example-multiple-selectors-at-top-level]
+But if the selector ends with curly brace, then the semicolon is optional. [example][example-multiple-selectors-at-top-level]

 ## Assignments